Three Bean Quinoa Salad

 Preparing your Three Bean Quinoa Salad:

--Start with the quinoa.
-Place the quinoa and ¾ cup water in a small saucepan.
-Bring to a boil, lower to a simmer, cover and cook for 15 minutes.
-Let the quinoa rest, covered, for 5 minutes.
-Fluff with a fork.
+-Combine the quinoa and water in a small saucepan and bring to a boil.
+Lower to a simmer, cover the saucepan with a lid, and cook for 14 minutes, or until all of the liquid has been absorbed.
+Let the quinoa rest, covered, for 5 minutes, then fluff with a fork.
+Set aside.